therefore-ca/gatsby-theme-emulsify/README.md

 ### Starter

-More starters can be created, but currently there is one for Drupal projects called [Gatsby Starter Emulsify (Drupal)](https://github.com/fourkitchens/gatsby-starter-emulsify-drupal)
+There is currently a starter for Drupal projects called [Gatsby Starter Emulsify (Drupal)](https://github.com/fourkitchens/gatsby-starter-emulsify-drupal), but more starters can be created.

-Instructions for installing that can be found in that repo's [README file](https://github.com/fourkitchens/gatsby-starter-emulsify-drupal/blob/master/README.md).
+Instructions for installing that starter can be found in that repo's [README file](https://github.com/fourkitchens/gatsby-starter-emulsify-drupal/blob/master/README.md).